cjrh/empatico/README.rst

       }
     ]

-Again sarcasm is detected, with a few other comorbid emotions.
+Again sarcasm is detected (99.7% probability), with a few other comorbid emotions.
 Another test of the sarcasm detector:

 .. code-block:: bash